-AND OSHA STANDARDS (3C) 1 credit PREREQUISITE: DNT 111 or Permission of instructor COREQUISITE: DNT 111, DNT 112, DNT 113, DNT
+AND OSHA STANDARDS (3C) PREREQUISITE: DNT 111 or Permission of instructor

 116, SPH 107, MTH 100 or 112 or 116

 This course is designed for the integration of previously acquired knowledge of OSHA Standards and Infection Control in a clinical setting.
 Emphasis will be placed on clinical application of Infection Control and Compliance of OSHA Standards as it relates to dental chairside assisting.
 Upon completion, students should be able to demonstrate skills in the area of Infection Control and OSHA Guidelines.